Looking for the best homeowners insurance? The top home insurance companies aren’t always those with the cheapest premiums.

 Recently, J.D.
-Power surveyed nearly 45,000 customers across the country — more than six times as many as Consumer Reports did — to determine the rankings for its 2018 U.S. Home Insurance Study.
+Power surveyed more than 13,000 customers across the country to determine the rankings for its 2019 U.S. Home Insurance Study.

 J.D.
 Power scores home insurance companies on a 1,000-point scale.
-Here’s who came out on top:
+Take a look at the results:

 OK, so you’ve seen the insurers that J.D.
 Power says offer the best homeowners insurance policies.
 Now here’s who they report are the worst homeowners insurance companies:

 1. UPC Insurance